emaldona/listerforall/README.md

 Currently doesn't work.

 Using make:
 This currently works on Fedora and Debian 10.
-You need to install cmake from the testing repo as the one installed is by default is an older version that the one required.
+For debian you need to install cmake from the testing repo as the one installed by default is an older version than the one required.
 Other packages may be needed from testing as well.
 It also works on openSUSE Tumbleweed where some manual adjustments are needed when building against system-installed JSS.
 For the needed changes see the adjustements4openSUSE.txt file in this directory.